 “We’ve moved the sit-in to your office and won’t move until you agree to change the policies that keep others down.
 You can arrest us, but you can’t stop us.”

 We sing all the peace protest songs, we can remember.
 Of course, the office staff is listening to what is transpiring.
-Soon the word gets out that we were singing protest songs inside AP Spencer’s office.
+Soon the word spreads that we are singing protest songs inside AP Spencer’s office.
 All the kids at Nutrition storm the office.
-Kids are leaving classes all over the school.
-By the time AP Spencer has sense enough to call the Police, it’s out of his control.
+Kids are leaving class all over the school.
+By the time AP Spencer has sense enough to call the Police, it is out of his control.

 “You have about thirty minutes before the Press finds out we’re singing in your office to lead the protest.
 Because of you, we’re making this a band thing.’